millerh1/onboarding.bioresnet.org/README.md

-# Onboarding
+# DAO Quest

-This repo is designed to outline the onboarding process and host related resources.
+This folder contains all the logic for DAO Quest

+website - contains the webapp
+discord_bot - contains the discord bot